agrbin/snapscale-article/README.md

   <img src="bad.jpg" alt="Contour detection problems" border="1px">
 </p>

 As negative examples were not a minority of my training set, I ultimately gave up on OpenCV and started looking into ML models.
-My next step was to use SVHN, but I'll skip the details there..
-Long story short is that SVHN numbers are very different from display numbers.
+My next step was to use SVHN (Street View House Numbers) dataset, but I'll skip the details there..
+Long story short is that SVHN numbers are very different from the display numbers.
 Finally, I decided to train a custom model using the training set I collected.

 Spoiler alert - all images from above examples were correctly classified with Tensorflow Object Detection.